Banana Milkshake Meringue

 Ingredients and Preparation

-• Base: Egg whites, granulated sugar (often superfine or caster sugar), and an acid (cream of tartar, lemon juice, or white vinegar) to stabilize the foam.
+• Base: Egg whites, granulated sugar, salt and cream of tartar to stabilize the foam.

 • Method: The egg whites are beaten to stiff, glossy peaks, then piped onto parchment paper.
 They are baked low and slow (approx. 200°F–225°F) for 1–2 hours, then often left in the turned-off oven to dry out completely.